The time has come: Moving to Spain from UK.

 On my website, you will not find any articles about the pros and cons, about the origin of Brexit, about the referendum.

-There are many sources already speaking about those points.
+There are many sources which covered those points.

 How to move from the UK to Spain